harmittaa/imandst-hackathon-ventilator-docs/README.md

 This information is open source, so you can present your ideas freely.
 They will be then curated and added.

-*   Open a pull request with any changes you would like to make
+*   Open a pull request with any **information** you would like to add
     *   [https://github.com/harmittaa/imandst-hackathon-ventilator-docs/pulls](https://github.com/harmittaa/imandst-hackathon-ventilator-docs/pulls)
-*   Open an issue to describe your build experiences
+*   Open an issue to describe your **build experiences**
     *   Use the issue template found here: [https://github.com/harmittaa/imandst-hackathon-ventilator-docs/issues/1](https://github.com/harmittaa/imandst-hackathon-ventilator-docs/issues/1)
-*   Open a pull request to submit a link to your community of builders
+*   Open an issue to submit your own **design**
-    *   Use the issue template found here: [https://github.com/harmittaa/imandst-hackathon-ventilator-docs/issues/1](https://github.com/harmittaa/imandst-hackathon-ventilator-docs/issues/1)
+    *   Use the issue template found here: [https://github.com/harmittaa/imandst-hackathon-ventilator-docs/issues/3](https://github.com/harmittaa/imandst-hackathon-ventilator-docs/issues/3)
 *   Are you a medical professional?
     *   All help from medical professionals is very needed.
 Submit your feedback and ideas here [https://github.com/harmittaa/imandst-hackathon-ventilator-docs/issues/1](https://github.com/harmittaa/imandst-hackathon-ventilator-docs/issues/1)